Thinklab-SJTU/NAR-CO-Solver/README.md

   puts constraint violation as a penalty term in the loss.
 Theoretically, the neural net's output can be arbitrary thus the constraint violation is unbonded.
 * **SOFT-TopK** [(Xie et al., NeurIPS'20)](https://proceedings.neurips.cc/paper_files/paper/2020/file/ec24a54d62ce57ba93a531b460fa8d18-Paper.pdf)
+  is equivalent to LinSAT _without_ Gumbel trick.
-  uses Sinkhorn to enforce cardinality constraint, which is equivalent to a TopK selection.
+  It uses Sinkhorn to enforce cardinality constraint, which is equivalent to a TopK selection.
   SOFT-TopK offers an upper-bound of constraint violation, yet the bound can diverge in the wost case (when k-th and (k+1)-th elements are equal).
+* **Gumbel-Sinkhorn-TopK** (this paper) is equivalent to our methodology with LinSAT and Gumbel trick.
-* **Gumbel-Sinkhorn-TopK** (this paper) further addresses the diverging issue in SOFT-TopK.
+  It further addresses the diverging issue in SOFT-TopK.
   Specifically, the constraint violation can be arbitrarily controlled, and its theoretical upper bound is tighter than SOFT-TopK by introducing the Gumbel trick.